makersacademy/rps-challenge/README.md

 So that I can enjoy myself away from the daily grind
 I would like to be able to play rock/paper/scissors
 ```

-Hints on functionality

-- the marketeer should be able to enter their name before the game
-- the marketeer will be presented the choices (rock, paper and scissors)
-- the marketeer can choose one option
-- the game will choose a random option
-- a winner will be declared

-As usual please start by

-* Forking this repo
-* TEST driving development of your app

 ## Bonus level 1: Multiplayer